New Covenant: Christianity

-The key New Testament chapter for the Christian concept of the New Covenant is Hebrews chapter 8, a portion of which is quoted below:
+The key New Testament chapter for the Christian concept of the New Covenant is Hebrews 8, a portion of which is quoted below:

 That full quotation, with partial quotations of the same text in other New Testament passages, reflects that the authors of the New Testament and Christian leaders generally, consider Jeremiah 31:31–34 to be a central Old Testament prophecy of the New Covenant.
 Here is the key text:

 Some Christians claim that there are many other passages that speak about the same New Covenant without using this exact wording.
 Some passages speak of a "covenant of peace", others use other constructions; some simply say "covenant", but the context may imply that the New Covenant is at issue; and some claim metaphorical descriptions, for example that "Mount Zion" is really a metaphor for the New Covenant.